-Figure 3.2.20 Heavy metal emission sources, stationary combustion plants, 2018.
+Figure 3.2.20 Heavy metal emission sources, stationary combustion plants, 2019.

 The time series for heavy metal emissions are provided in Figure 3.2.21.
-Emissions of all heavy metals have decreased considerably (18 % - 92 %) since 1990, see Table 3.2.10.
+Emissions of all heavy metals have decreased considerably (33 % - 93 %) since 1990, see Table 3.2.10.
 Emissions have decreased despite increased incineration of waste.
 This has been possible due to installation and improved performance of gas cleaning devices in waste incineration plants and also in large power plants, the latter being a further important emission source.
+The Zn and Cd emission decrease only 33 % and 47 % respectively.
+The smaller decrease compared to other HMs is due to a relatively high emission share from residential wood combustion even in 1990.